 “You will see that in every hierarchy the cream rises until it sours.”Laurence J Peter

-My recent article, Procurement in the Roaring ‘20s, drew some interesting comments.
+A previous article of mine, Procurement in the Roaring ‘20s, drew some interesting comments.
 Several focused on executive incompetence, with one commenter citing the Peter Principle as an explanation.
 So, what is the Peter Principle?
-Well, you once you hear it, you may say, ‘Yeah, I’ve seen that before’.
+Well, you once you hear it, you may say, ‘Yeah, that rings a bell’.

 The Peter Principle states that an employee who is continually promoted due to competence will eventually find themselves in a position for which they are unqualified.
 Sound familiar?